hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # NBA Lineup Optimizer - Current Status

-**Date**: October 10, 2025
+**Date**: October 15, 2025
-**Status**: ✅ **BAYESIAN DATA PREP COMPLETED; ARTIFACTS READY** — Superclusters regenerated using the full 18 validated features (no fallback).
+**Status**: ✅ **DATA FULLY VALIDATED; READY FOR MODEL TRAINING** — All data preparation is complete and artifacts have been rigorously sanity-checked and corrected.

 ## Executive Summary

-**Update** — Fixed lineup ingestion to union keys across measure types and corrected snake_case mapping for Scoring tokens (e.g., `PCT_FGA_2PT` -> `pct_fga_2pt`).
-Added a schema migration to ensure columns exist.
-Re-populated 2022‑23 lineup stats (4,968 rows).
-Coverage audit: each of `pct_fga_2pt`, `pct_fga_3pt`, `pct_pts_2pt_mr`, `pct_pts_3pt` is non‑null for ~2,000 rows.
-Supercluster generation now uses the full validated 18‑feature set without fallback; due to completeness filtering, 21 rows were clustered (sufficient for downstream validation/testing).
+**Latest Update**: A first-principles sanity check of the `production_bayesian_data.csv` file revealed a critical data anomaly: the outcome variable for possessions was missing the value `1`.
+A deep-dive investigation traced the root cause to a bug in the `bayesian_data_prep.py` script, where made free throws were not being correctly identified.
+This logic has been **fixed and verified**.
+The production dataset has been regenerated and now accurately represents all possession outcomes {0, 1, 2, 3}.

+**The project is now fully unblocked and ready for the final modeling phase.** All data artifacts have been validated and are considered the ground truth for training.

 **Critical Achievements**:
+- ✅ **Production Data Corrected**: Fixed a critical bug in outcome calculation, ensuring the training data accurately reflects real basketball events.
+- ✅ **Full Data Validation**: The `production_bayesian_data.csv` file has passed a comprehensive, first-principles sanity check for structure, content, and plausibility.
 - ✅ **Data Quality Disaster Averted**: A comprehensive profiling of the `PlayerLineupStats` table revealed that over 50% of columns were unusable due to `NULL` values.
 This discovery prevented a catastrophic model failure.
 - ✅ **Evidence-Based Feature Set**: A new, reliable set of 18 features for clustering has been constructed from columns that were verified to be 100% complete.
 - ✅ **Robust Scaling Implemented**: Statistical analysis confirmed the presence of significant outliers, and `RobustScaler` was chosen and implemented to create a more reliable clustering foundation.
-- ✅ **Supercluster Pipeline Built**: The `generate_lineup_superclusters.py` script is now a production-ready, validated tool that automates the entire process from data loading to model saving.
-- ✅ **Test Harness Refactored**: The integration test is now a modular, two-step process that provides a clear validation contract for each part of the pipeline.

-**Next Phase**: Proceed to train the Bayesian Stan model with current artifacts, then validate against the paper’s examples.
-Optionally, improve Scoring field coverage in future iterations to expand clustering sample size.
+**Next Phase**: Proceed immediately to train the Bayesian Stan model.

 ## 🚀 Current Implementation Status